Olamideod/Ecommerce_website/README.md

 image- https://pngtree.com/freebackground

-## Deploy on Vercel
+## Deploy on netlify

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+Easily deploy your Next.js app to Netlify!
+Netlify provides a streamlined workflow for hosting Next.js websites.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+For detailed guidance, refer to the official [Next.js deployment documentation](https://nextjs.org/docs/deployment)

+## Additional notes:

+Netlify offers a free plan for personal projects, making it an attractive option for hobbyists and beginners.
+You can find plenty of resources online that specifically cover Next.js deployment on Netlify.
+A quick web search for "Next.js deploy Netlify" should provide helpful tutorials and guides.